POLDER-Crew/polder-federated-search/README.md

 #### Setup
 Assuming that you're starting from **this directory**:

-The easiest thing to do, in my opinion, is to bring up the dependencies for the web app using `docker-compose up -d`, and then run the app in development mode with `flask run`.
-Follow the steps in the Deployment section under Docker, but skip the last one, and do `flask run` instead, to run the web app from your development directory.
+The easiest setup for development on the web app itself is to use docker-compose for the dependencies, like Gleaner and Blazegraph, and run the app itself directly in Flask.
+To do that, follow the steps in the Deployment section under Docker, but skip the last one.
+Instead, do:
+1. `cd ../` (to get back to **this directory**)
+1. `flask run`

+You should see Flask's startup message, and get an address for your locally running web app.